btrendler/odin-recipes/README.md

-# odin-recipes
+# Recipes
-A web development project for hosting a website with recipes
+A web development project for hosting a website with recipes.